jeonghin/Bacon_Number/README.md

 # Bacon_Number
-This Bacon Number calculator will tell you the degree of separation between two actors
+This Bacon Number calculator will tell you the degree of separation (if any) between two actors.
+This program does not use any of the python libraries due to the task's requirements.

 ## Replicating
 Download the source code and run the following command